-If you’re completely new to Ionic and/or hybrid mobile app development, it can be helpful to get a high-level understanding of the core philosophy, concepts, and tools behind Ionic.
-The information below can help you familiarize yourself with what Ionic is and how it works.
+For those completely new to Ionic app development, it can be helpful to get a high-level understanding of the core philosophy, concepts, and tools behind the project.
+Before diving into complex topics, we'll cover the basics of what Ionic Framework is, and how it works.

 Ionic Framework is a library of UI Components, which are reusable elements that serve as the building blocks for an application.
 Ionic Components are built with